How Many Acres for an Ag Exemption in Texas by County

 5-9 Acres

-Beekeeping is your strongest path.
-Every county in our database allows beekeeping valuation on 5 acres with 6 hives.
-Read our guide to how many bee hives you need for the specifics.
+Beekeeping is the strongest path in nearly every county.
+Every county in the directory allows beekeeping valuation on 5 acres with 6 active hives (the standard rule across most of Texas - see how many bee hives you need for the specifics, including the stricter Hays and Travis variants).

 Some counties also allow intensive agricultural uses on small tracts:

-- Gillespie County accepts vineyards and orchards on as few as 5 acres
+- Gillespie County: vineyards and orchards on as few as 5 acres

-- Fort Bend County allows orchards and vineyards at 5 acres if production standards are met
+- Fort Bend County: orchards and vineyards at 5 acres if production standards are met

 Under 5 Acres

-Qualifying for an ag exemption on fewer than 5 acres is extremely difficult in Texas.
-No county in our database sets a beekeeping minimum below 5 acres, and livestock operations on tracts this small rarely meet intensity standards.
-If you own fewer than 5 acres, an agricultural exemption is likely not available to you.
+Qualifying for an ag exemption on under 5 acres is extremely difficult in Texas.
+No county in the directory sets a beekeeping minimum below 5 acres, and livestock operations on tracts this small rarely meet intensity standards.
+If the property is under 5 acres, an agricultural valuation is likely not available.

 How to Find Your County's Requirements

-- Call your county appraisal district directly - they can tell you the minimum acreage, stocking rates, and documentation they expect
+- Call the CAD directly - they will state the minimum acreage, stocking rates, and documentation expected

-- Review the county’s ag use guidelines - many appraisal districts publish these on their websites (Williamson County’s online Animal Estimator tool is a good example)
+- Review the county's ag use guidelines - many CADs publish these online (Williamson County's online Animal Estimator is one example)

-Don’t assume your county follows the same rules as your neighbor’s.
-A property straddling the Travis-Williamson county line could have different acreage minimums on each side.
+A property straddling the Travis-Williamson county line can have different acreage minimums on each side.
+Always check the county the parcel actually sits in.

 Next Steps

-Start by looking up your county on our county pages to see the specific minimums, qualifying uses, and application deadlines.
-If you’re on the edge of qualifying - a 7-acre tract in a county that wants 10 acres for cattle - consider beekeeping as a lower-threshold alternative that works on your acreage.
+Look up your county on the county pages for the specific minimum, qualifying uses, and application deadlines.
+If the property is on the edge of qualifying - a 7-acre tract in a county that wants 10 acres for cattle - beekeeping is usually the lower-threshold alternative that works at that size.

-Every county appraisal district has staff who handle ag exemption questions.
-Call them before you invest in fencing, livestock, or equipment.
-A 10-minute phone call can save you from buying 6 cows for a property that would have qualified with 6 bee hives.
+Every CAD has staff who handle ag exemption questions.
+Call before investing in fencing, livestock, or equipment.
+A 10-minute phone call avoids buying 6 cows for a property that would have qualified with 6 bee hives - or worse, building a beekeeping case in a county with no local provider to support the annual documentation.